The state legislature of Kansas is considering Right to Repair legislation for farm equipment. But we need your help to get the bill passed.

-The Fair Repair Act, HB 2122, first filed in 2017, is simple.
+The Fair Repair Act, HB 2309, is simple.
 It requires manufacturers to provide owners and independent repair businesses with fair access to service information and reasonably priced replacement parts.
 So you can fix the stuff you own by yourself or at a repair shop of your choice.

 Manufacturers like John Deere don’t like that idea.
 When your tractor breaks, they want to be the only ones who can fix it.
 And they get to charge whatever price they feel like.